RedSiege/EXCELntDonut/README.md

 This error typically occurs when you supply source code for a DLL, but don't specify a class and method name to be called.
 When the tool does not see "-c" class and "-m" method arguments, it will assume you're trying to compile an exe and will spit out this error.
 Either convert your file to an EXE and put the payload in Main() method OR even easier, just add a -c and -m argument.

+###### General Troubleshooting Advice

+1. First, compile your C# source code using csc on windows and execute to verify that the payload works.
+Test this out by compiling to x86 and x64 payloads, since it's likely you won't know if your target environment operates 32-bit or 64-bit Excel.
+2. You should be able to run your payload multiple times in the same process, but if you're getting weird errors, exit it out of Excel, re-open and retry.
+3. When in doubt, close out of Excel and create a new file to test from.

 ## Detection
 - Here are some Yara rules to start with by @InQuest: